FastEval/FastEval/README.md

 ### OpenAI API Key

 [MT-Bench](https://arxiv.org/abs/2306.05685) uses GPT-4 as a judge for evaluating model outputs.
-For this benchmarks, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
+For this benchmark, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
 Note that methods other than setting this environment variable won't work.
 The cost of evaluating a new model on MT-Bench is approximately $5.

 ## Evaluation